Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Can I Watch Out-of-Market NFL Games for Free?

-Yes, you can stream out-of-market NFL games for free by using a free VPN, like Windscribe, in combination with a streaming service’s free trial.
+Yes, you can stream out-of-market NFL games for free by using a free VPN, like Windscribe, in combination with a streaming service’s free trial (if they offer one).

-Is It Legal Stream Out-of-market NFL Games with a VPN?
+Is It Legal to Stream NFL Games with a VPN?

 Yes, it’s completely legal to use a VPN to bypass the NFL’s regional broadcast restrictions.

-However, every streaming service will try to detect and block VPN, since it interferes with the streaming rights the NFL has agreed with TV broadcasters.
+However, every streaming service will try to detect and block VPNs, since it interferes with the streaming rights the NFL has agreed with TV broadcasters.

 Some streaming services state in their Terms of Service that they may terminate users caught streaming with a VPN.
-However, we’ve never experience this, despite using VPNs with streaming sites since 2016.
+However, we’ve never experienced this, despite using VPNs with streaming sites since 2016.

 When you watch the NFL via a streaming website or app, your location is determined by your IP address.